-Ms. Leong-Hong is active in her professional community and sits on corporate boards as well as several non-profit and appointed boards.
-She currently serves on the National Defense University Board of Visitors; she was also appointed to the State of Maryland's Federal Facility Advisory Board; she was appointed to be co-chair of the Cybersecurity Workforce committee; also appointed as Commissioner of the Maryland Commission on Cybersecurity Innovation and Excellence; the Governor's Workforce Investment Board (GWIB); the State of Maryland's BRAC and Minority Business Advisory Board; the Univ. of MD Medical Systems Corporate Board; Senator Mikulski's Military Academy Admission Review Board; the NBC4 Community Advisory Board; founding member of the Board of Directors of AAGEN; the board of directors of the Armed Forces Communications & Electronics Association (AFCEA International).
+Ms. Leong-Hong is active in her professional community and sits on corporate boards as well as non-profit and appointed boards.
+She currently serves on the National Defense University Board of Visitors; recently appointed to the Maryland Cybersecurity Council; previously she served as an appointed to the State of Maryland's Federal Facility Advisory Board; as co-chair of the Cybersecurity Workforce committee; appointed as Commissioner of the Maryland Commission on Cybersecurity Innovation and Excellence; the Governor's Workforce Investment Board (GWIB); the State of Maryland's BRAC and Minority Business Advisory Board; the Univ. of MD Medical Systems Corporate Board; Senator Mikulski's Military Academy Admission Review Board; the NBC4 Community Advisory Board; founding member of the Board of Directors of AAGEN; the board of directors of the Armed Forces Communications & Electronics Association (AFCEA International).
 She is also the Women in Technology Past President, AFCEA NOVA Past President, and OCA-DC Past President.

-Ms. Leong-Hong is a mathematician and computer scientist by training; she holds a BS degree from Hunter College and a MPA in Executive Management from American University; certificates from Harvard's Kennedy
+Ms. Leong-Hong is a mathematician and computer scientist by training; she holds a BS degree from Hunter College and a MPA in Executive Management from American University; certificates from Harvard's Kennedy School of Government, George Washington University, and Syracuse University.
+She is the recipient of numerous awards, including the very prestigious Presidential Rank Meritorious Service Award, the DOD Distinguished Service Medal, the DOD Meritorious Service Medals, Oak Leaf clusters, the GSA Excellence in Management and Administration, the Professional Woman of the Year Award from NAPAW, the Governor of

-School of Government and Syracuse University.
-She is the recipient of numerous awards, including the very prestigious Presidential Rank Meritorious Service Award, the DOD Distinguished Service Medal, the DOD Meritorious Service Medals, Oak Leaf clusters, the GSA Excellence in Management and Administration, the Professional Woman of the Year Award from NAPAW, the Governor of Maryland's Citation for Outstanding Service, the AFCEA International Leadership Award, and AAGEN's Stan Suyat Leadership Award, the AAGEN Sustaining Corporate Leadership Award, MEA Magazine's "50 Women of Influence and Power" Award, PPALM's Chairman's Distinguished Public Service Award, and CIMPA's Distinguished Asian Leader Award.
+Maryland's Citation for Outstanding Service, the AFCEA International Leadership Award, and AAGEN's Stan Suyat Leadership Award, the AAGEN Sustaining Corporate Leadership Award, MEA Magazine's "50 Women of Influence and Power" Award, PPALM's Chairman's Distinguished Public Service Award, and CIMPA's Distinguished Asian Leader Award.
+In 2015, she received the Leaders and Legend Award from the WWAAC, the Distinguished Alumni award from ETHS, and she was inducted as a Fellow to the National Academy of Public Administration (NAPA).